 We aim to rectify errors and resolve confusion as soon as possible.
 If you think there has been an error or we have dealt with things incorrectly please contact us by post or email.
-Address your communication to email@example.com or write to the Complaints Officer at Directors UK Limited, 22 Stukeley Street, London, WC2B 5LR.
+Address your communication to [email protected] or write to the Complaints Officer at Directors UK Limited, 4th Floor, 22 Stukeley Street, London, WC2B 5LR.

 We take all complaints very seriously; if you are dissatisfied with the service you have received from us, or with the response we give to any enquiry from you, you should follow our complaints procedure.
 The procedure should be used if you believe that Directors UK:

 - has not complied with its stated service standards